rstiff/Aircrack-ng-WPA-WPA2-/README.md

 you can use this command to collect the authentication handshake.
 The purpose of this is to capture the 4-way authentication handshake for the network we are intrestend in.

 Now im going to open up wireshark and type 'eapol' in the top search bar in wireshark.
-Eapol is
+Eapol is a filter that captures traffic to show only eapol(Extensible Authentication protocol over LAN) frames.
+Eapol is used in WPA/WPA2 authentication proccesses.